henningte/hklmirs/README.md

         calibrated on training samples with higher mineral contents.
       - [006-paper-m-prediction-domain.Rmd](analysis/paper/006-paper-m-prediction-domain.Rmd):
-        Analyzes the prediction domain (Wadoux et al. 2021) of the original models and the modified models and identifie under which conditions models extrapolate for peat and vegetation smaples from Hodgkins et al. (2018).
+        Analyzes the prediction domain (Wadoux et al. 2021) of the original models and the modified models and identifies under which conditions models extrapolate for peat and vegetation samples from Hodgkins et al. (2018).
       - [007-paper-m-prediction-differences.Rmd](analysis/paper/007-paper-m-prediction-differences.Rmd):
         Compares predictions for the training data and the peat and vegetation data from Hodgkins et al. (2018) for the original